 While Kolmar produces the supplement, it is distributed by another company called Atomy America Inc. Atomy America is located at 33801 1st Way S Ste 301 Federal Way, WA 98003.
 Atomy America has been in business since 2009 and has an A+ rating with the Better Business Bureau.

 Where Is It Made?

 The herbal extract is made in South Korea, which is where Kolmar BNH is located.
 The official US website is Atomy.com:449/us/Home

 What Is HemoHim Plus?

 Some websites may promote a “Plus” version of this supplement, which gives the impression it is better.
 But, how is it different than the regular HemoHim?
-Is this confusion caused a language problem since the packaging is in Korean and not English?
+Does a language problem cause this confusion since the packaging is in Korean and not English?
 Or is HemoHim Plus more a product of marketing than actual science?
 When in doubt, look at the Supplement Facts label.
 If the ingredients and dosages are the same as the ingredients listed above, then there is no difference.